Automation Workflow Rule In SalesForce

-Let us discuss in detail with a sample business scenario for Workflow Rule - Task understanding.
+Let us discuss in detail a sample business scenario for Workflow Rule - Task understanding.

 Based on the above scenario, the above functionality can be easily performed through OBM in Workflow Rules (Actions) in Salesforce.

 This is the feature by which we can connect from the Salesforce platform to other external platforms like Java, .Net without any code.

-This works as Workflow Rule action, so it will work when any record is created/updated.
+This works as a Workflow Rule action, so it will work when any record is created/updated.

 Login to Salesforce → Setup → Build → Create → Workflow & Approvals → Workflow Rules → Edit the existing Workflow Rule → Workflow Actions → Edit → Select “New Outbound Message” → Fill in the details → Endpoint URL(This URL is provided by the dotNet developers) → Check “Send session ID” for sending the session ID to dotNet Platform → transfer the required fields that to be sent to dotNet application → Save → Done.